Warrant issued for man suspected of drug-related killing in Kirkland

 Galeana-Madrigal — who goes by the street name “Pelon” and uses the alias Jose Gerardo De Dios Medrano — was last known to be in Southern California’s Palm Desert area in September, the news release says.
 Anyone with information about his whereabouts are asked to call 911.
 Crime Stoppers of Puget Sound, 1-800-222-TIPS (8477), is offering a $1,000 reward for information leading to his arrest.

-According to charging papers, Mendoza was shot twice in the head at close range on May 7 at his home in the 9700 block of Northeast 138th Place in Kirkland where the men were eating takeout from a McDonald’s restaurant.
+According to charging papers, Mendoza was shot twice in the head at close range May 7 at his home in the 9700 block of Northeast 138th Place in Kirkland where the men were eating takeout from a McDonald’s restaurant.

 “The defendant deliberately executed the victim by shooting him twice in the head at close range because the victim owed him money and because he suspected that the victim was a ‘snitch’ who had cooperated with law enforcement in a federal narcotics investigation,” Senior Deputy Prosecutor Jessica Berliner wrote in charging documents.